Frequently Asked Questions

 How do I cancel my registration?

 Refunds will only be accepted for the 3-Day Tour.
-If you wish to cancel your registration, you must request a refund through email at email@example.com by August 27, by 5:00 p.m.
+If you wish to cancel your registration, you must request a refund through email at mailto: firstname.lastname@example.org by August 15, 5:00 p.m.
 MST.
-No refunds will be issued after this date regardless of the circumstances.
-A $65 processing fee will be deducted from your refund.
-Refunds will not be issued for voluntary donations to The Denver Post Community Foundation.
-Refunds will not be issued for the Century-PLUS Ride.
+No refunds will be issued after this date, regardless of the circumstances.
+Processing fees are as stated below:

 Is registration required for both riders of a tandem?